PDC-support/PDC-support-web/README.md

 ### Main website

-The primary document is available in `web/config.yaml` whereas all the markdown file are found in `web/content`
+The primary document is available in `site`

 ### Support documentation

+The primary document is available in `template/mkdocs.yaml` When site is build this file will act as a template, copied to the main folder and software information will be added to it.
-The primary document is available in `support-docs/mkdocs.yaml` whereas all the markdown file are found in `support-docs/docs`
+All the markdown file are found in `docs`

 ### Software documentation

+All the markdown file are found in `software`
+The primary document is available in `template/index.md` When site is build this file will act as a template, copied to the main folder and software information will be added to it.
-The primary document is available in `software-docs/mkdocs.yaml` whereas all the markdown file are found in `software-docs/docs` Also there is a file called `software-docs/clusters.yaml` which directs what softwares will be published by pointing out active clusters, and their os.
+Also there is a file called `clusters.yaml` which directs what softwares will be published by pointing out active clusters, and their os.

 ### Files for software